-We will examine the history of national-scale urban reform efforts in South Africa from the start of the twentieth century to the present, focusing on planning, fiscal and health interventions.
+We examine the history of national-scale urban reform efforts in South Africa from the start of the twentieth century to the present, focusing on planning, fiscal and health interventions.

 Susan Parnell is the Deputy Principal Investigator with PEAK Urban.

 Sue is an urban geographer and holds a Chair in Human Geography at the University of Bristol.
 Her research is focussed on contemporary urban policy research, including local government, poverty reduction and urban environmental justice.